JFS~ Jamaican FamilySearch.com

 These pages are in genealogy report format.
 If they had all been included in one single report it would have consisted of 147 pages of hard copy.
 It was therefore divided in the following manner:

-(Please note that these are all in the Members' pages.
-Access requires the payment of a subscription.
+(Please note that these are all in the Members' directory.
 Each of these pages has a link in the bottom section that will bring you back to this Index.)

 I. Charles Martel, 14 generations.